The Best Anime Streaming Sites for 2023: Free & Paid

 Anime-Planet

-When you sign on to Anime-Planet, you’ll immediately see options to select from anime, manga, characters or to join the community to chat with others.
-You can sign up here to save you favorites, too.
+When you sign on to Anime-Planet, you’ll immediately see options to select from anime, manga, and characters or to join the community to chat with others.
+You can sign up here to save your favorites, too.

 Best Anime Streaming Sites: Anime Planet

 The page also has anime and manga recommendations, so you can try out a new episode from a series you might not have found otherwise.
-Since it’s free to watch anything on Anime-Planet, you don’t have to worry about a subscription fee or paying per episode.
+Since watching anything on Anime-Planet is free, you don’t have to worry about a subscription fee or paying per episode.

-To support Anime-Planet, there are ads embedded into the page.
+There are ads embedded into the page to support Anime-Planet.
 No popups usually appear.
-The site is run by fans, so they have a Patreon account where you can donate if you enjoyed using the site.
+The site is run by fans, so they have a Patreon account where you can donate if you enjoy using it.

 Animelab

 When you open the main page of AnimeLab, you have to sign in or sign up.
-The anime come straight from Japan, so the releases are sooner than on some of the other free-to-watch sites.
-You can stream the latest shows within an hour of the broadcast, which is awesome for people wanting to watch with friends overseas.
+The anime comes straight from Japan, so the releases are sooner than on some of the other free-to-watch sites.
+You can stream the latest shows within an hour of the broadcast, which is fantastic for people wanting to watch with friends overseas.
 Simulcasts are also available.

 You can watch from anywhere with AnimeLab.
-Phones, Roku, Amazon FireSticks, PlayStation and other devices all handle the app.
+Phones, Roku, Amazon FireSticks, PlayStation, and other devices handle the app.
 I love that the shows adapt to different screen sizes.
-There is nothing worse than seeing half a video when you want it to go full screen.
+Nothing is worse than seeing half a video when you want it to go full-screen.

-There are thousands of anime on this site, so it almost seems endless as you’re scrolling through them.
+There are thousands of anime on this site, so it seems endless as you scroll through them.

 lab

-To sign up, there are two plans.
-The first is a free plan, which has standard support, limited selection, online only playback, and a max of 480p definition.
+There are two plans if you want to sign up.
+The first is a free plan with standard support, limited selection, online-only playback, and a max of 480p definition.
 Subbed titles are available.
 Simulcasts are delayed by a week.

-With the premium upgrade, there is a fee or $6.95.
-At the moment, it’s only available to those in Australia and New Zealand.
-If you live in the US, you’ll need to use a VPN to access this site for now.
+With the premium upgrade, there is a fee of $6.95.
+Currently, it’s only available to those in Australia and New Zealand.
+If you live in the US, you must use a VPN to access this site.
 But you can sign up for an email notification when it’s released here.

 Animedao

 At the top of the page, you can search for a specific anime.
-There is a list format to browse, or you can have the site choose a random anime for you to watch.
+There is a list format to browse, or the site can choose a random anime to watch.
 If you like it, you can bookmark it to your favorites to watch later.

 Best Anime Streaming Sites: Animedao

-A comment area is below (watch out for links and viral content there), and AnimeDao also has a Discord.
-It’s a more popular site with 33,125 members of the discord at the time of this article.
+A comment area is below (watch out for links and viral content), and AnimeDao also has a Discord.
+It’s a more popular site, with 33,125 members of Discord at the time of this article.

 Anime Kisa